Kisapmata (film): Development

-Director Mike de Leon was interested in adapting Nick Joaquin's article as early as 1978 but experienced difficulty in finding a producer who was willing to back a film with such dark themes.
-It was eventually produced by Bancom Audiovision, a subsidiary of Union Bank, which had previously produced Lina Brocka's Jaguar, also based on a Joaquin article, and Eddie Romero's Aguila, on which de Leon was cinematographer.
-Kisapmata would be Bancom Audiovision's final production.
+De Leon was also interested in adapting Joaquin's article as early as 1978 but experienced difficulty in finding a producer who was willing to back a film with such dark themes.
+He was later approached by producer Jackie Atienza who was interested in de Leon replicating the mood of de Leon's directorial debut Itim.
+They discussed adapting the novel Blood Secrets but eventually settled on Joaquin's article.